Moderate-PG/Career_Post_tj/README.md

 This information would add an interesting new dimension to the data allowing us to know of those who returned to play after TJ, how many made it back to the majors.

+\*Consider breaking the data up into different eras to see whetehr there is a difference in recovery between the early days of the surgery and more recent decades.